aerinng/collab/README.md

 For React Native, we chose Expo CLI for our development environment instead of React Native CLI as it is more convenient and simple for us with no mobile development experience to begin with.
 Expo also has a client app on iOS and Android phones to allow us to view how our application looks like on an actual phone, which will allow us to better design our app.

 ### Why Collab
 The idea of our application came about as both of us are avid online shoppers and would frequently meet the problem of not purchasing enough to meet the minimum required amount for free delivery.
 After some research, we found out that there are websites or applications that compares prices among different stores but none allows users to gather people to join orders with.
 Hence, the idea of Collab came about.
 Collab will not help users place their orders, but simply provide a simple platform for users to communicate and gather other users to combine orders with.
+This helps to amount to larger purchases.

 While deciding the features and functions of Collab, we were inspired by applications such as Carousell, Instagram and Grab.
-So we did an environmental scan for these three applications and from there, we gathered the best features and functions that we thought Collab would need.
+So we did an environmental scan for these three applications and from there, we gathered the best features and functions that we believe Collab will need.

-One feature inspired by our scan would be choosing Bottom Tabs Navigator over Drawer Navigator.
+One feature adapted from our research would be choosing Bottom Tabs Navigator over Drawer Navigator.
 Many applications use Bottom Tabs Navigator for navigation.
 As the interface of our phones is relatively small compared to a laptop, using Drawer Navigator would not allow users to view the screen content while choosing the tabs.
 Hence, Bottom Tabs Navigator was a better choice for us as it gives users a view of all the functions of our application at one glance, while allowing them to view the content of the screen.

 Another feature would be our Groups Function.
 In Grab, food items are categorised by cuisines type, location proximity or recommendations based on user's orders.
 In Instagram, the Explore page are categorised by the types of posts an account frequently uploads or recommendations based on user's content preferences.
 In Carousell, users can upload their products and discussions to groups of different categories.
 These three applications have a common feature to group items by category, in order for users to find items they prefer easier and filter out other items which they may not want to view.
 Hence, this greatly inspired us to include our Groups Function.